Myriopteris parryi: Taxonomy

 The species was first described as Notholaena parryi by D. C. Eaton in 1875, from material collected near St. George, Utah.
-The epithet presumable honors Charles Christopher Parry, who collected it.
+The epithet presumably honors Charles Christopher Parry, who collected it.
 Karel Domin, who treated Notholaena as a subgenus of Cheilanthes, transferred the species to Cheilanthes as C. parryi in 1915.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. parryi, which thus became Myriopteris parryi.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. parryi, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 The common name Parry's lip fern refers to the collector honored by the epithet.
 Lellinger, who referred to the species as N. parryi, called it Parry's cloak fern.

-Based on plastid DNA sequence analysis, Myriopteris parryi is part of the lanosa clade in the Myriopteris genus, with Myriopteris rawsonii its closest analyzed relative.
+Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
+M. parryi belongs to what Grusz et al. informally named the lanosa clade, where it is sister to the Namaqualand endemic M. rawsonii.
+The lanosa clade is distinguished from all other species of the genus, except M. wrightii, by forming fiddleheads as leaves emerge.
+M. parryi hybridizes with M. covillei to form the hybrid M. × parishii.

+Conservation

+NatureServe considers M. parryi globally apparently secure (G4), ranking it as imperiled (S2) in Utah and vulnerable (S3) in Nevada.